 At 2nd Rank, a Bard learns the skill 'Lesser Inspiration'.
 The Bard sings, plays a musical instrument, and/or recites for at least one minute.
 This allows them to distribute Favors to other players which last for the rest of the day until killed.
 The favor remains in effect after death for up to 12 minutes; that is to say, if the Player is resurrected or Animated within 12 minutes of death, the favor remains, otherwise, it is dispelled.
 Bardic favors may be "precast" as per Footnote 2 in Chapter 7.
-Bardic songs are considered magical for purposes of being dispelled (as per Footnote 3 in Chapter 7).
+Bardic favors are considered magical for purposes of being dispelled (as per Footnote 3 in Chapter 7).
 These Favors are represented by a metallic gold strip at least 2" wide and 12" long that must be worn visibly.
-Bardic songs are considered magical for purposes of Dispel Magic and magic immunity.

-A Bard may give one Favor to one player for every two ranks of Bard they have attained, to a maximum of 4 players at Rank 8.
+A Bard may give one Favor to one player for every two ranks of Bard they have attained, to a maximum of 5 Favors at Rank 10.
 A Bard may bestow a favor on themselves.
-Players should call "Inspiration!" when utilizing these abilities.
+Players should call out "Inspiration!" when utilizing these abilities.
 Choose one effect per favor given out.
 Different Favor effects can be given to players from one performance.

 - Shield: One shield becomes unbreakable.
 If the shield is 18" or under at its widest point, it also gains the additional abilities of the spell 'Magic Shield'.
-If the player uses no shield for 30 seconds, they gain 'Missile Deflection' as per Monks. - Free: Stand when fighting giant-sized foes and become immune to spells and effects that affect movement (e.g. Entangle, Ice Storm, Word of Holding).
-In addition, they may pass through overgrown natural areas without penalty as Druids and Rangers.
+If the player uses no shield for 30 seconds, they gain 'Missile Deflection' as per Monks. - Free: Gain the effects of the 'Big Game Hunter' spell, and become immune to Hold Spells and effects.
+When a Bard is 20th Rank, they also gain the skill 'Hedgewalker'.